 Extra connections

-⚠️ Common Mistakes to Avoid
+⚠️ Common Mistakes

-Mixing up power and ground rails
+Mixing up power (+) and ground (–)

-Loose jumper wires — check twice before powering on
+Loose wires — double-check before turning on

-🧪 Challenge: Light It Up!
+🧪 Challenge: Light It Up